Charles DeRudio

 Charles Camillo DeRudio (born Carlo Camillo Di Rudio; August 26, 1832 – November 1, 1910) was an Italian aristocrat, would-be assassin of Napoleon III, and later a career U.S. Army officer who fought in the 7th U.S. Cavalry Regiment at the Battle of the Little Bighorn.

 Early life

 Carlo di Rudio was born in Belluno, Italy.
 He was the son of Count and Countess Aquila di Rudio.
 (Shortly before his death, he was interviewed by Walter Mason Camp, and showed him family records going back to 1680.)
 As a teenager, he attended an Austrian military academy in Milan, today known as Military School "Teulié".
 At the age of 15, di Rudio left to join the Italian patriots during the uprising in 1848, and participated in the defense of Rome, and, later of Venice, against the Austrians.
 He was shipwrecked off Spain in an aborted attempt to sail to America.
-By 1855, he was living in east London (England) and had married Eliza, the 15-year-old daughter of a confectioner.
+By 1855, he was living in the east end of London and had married Eliza, the 15-year-old daughter of a confectioner.
 They eventually had three daughters and two sons.